TandaHQ/Kounta/README.md

     sites.first.products

-Please see the test sweet for full details of these.
+Please see the test suite for full details of these.

-### Console

-To aid debugging their is an interactive console.
-To get started, you'll need to create a "tokens.yml" file in the root of gem, like:

-    client_id: abcd1234
-    client_secret: abcd1234
-    client_token: abcd1234
-    client_refresh_token: abcd1234

-Then run:

-    ruby console.rb

-Get started by creating a Kounta::Company object (see above for detailed usage).

 ## Contributing